-Martin Luther King Jr., the American civil rights hero whose life we celebrate every year around this time, was a Boy Scout.
+Martin Luther King Jr., the American civil rights hero whose life we celebrate every year on the third Monday in January, was a Boy Scout.

 Just typing that gives me chills.
 It’s a fact that should make Scouts everywhere remarkably proud.

-I had read rumors online claiming MLK was a Boy Scout, but this week I got confirmation: From age 11 to age 13, King was registered as a member of Troop 151 in Atlanta.
+After reading rumors online claiming MLK was a Boy Scout, I was thrilled to find confirmation: From age 11 to age 13, King was registered as a member of Troop 151 in Atlanta.

 The handwritten troop charter renewal forms, scans of which you can see below, also include the name of King’s father, Martin Luther King Sr., who was the troop’s chartered organization representative.